nalepae/csv-plot/README.md

 </div>

 ----------------
-# CSV Plot: powerful plotting tool for CSV files
+# CSV Plot: easy and powerful plotting tool for CSV files

 ## What is it?
 **CSV Plot** is a tool to simply plot any CSV file, of any size, without never getting out of memory errors.